 While the goal of any UC drug therapy is to help you achieve and maintain remission,

 With all of the buzz around biologics, it can seem hard to sort out the key facts.
 What are these drugs?
 What do they do exactly?
 Which biologic might be right for you?

 Consider the following your road map to biologic success.

 Biologics are made out of antibodies that are grown in a laboratory.
 The natural properties of biologics are able to stop certain problem proteins in the body from causing inflammation.

-Think about biologics as tiny, human-made soldiers.
-When they’re injected into the body, they do our bidding, fighting off the inflammation that causes so much discomfort for those living with UC.
+Think about biologics as tiny, human-made “soldiers.”
+When they’re injected into the body, they fight off the inflammation that causes so much discomfort for those living with UC.

-Two popular types of biologics include:
+Three types of biologics include:

-- anti-tumor necrosis factor agents (anti-TNFs)
+- anti-tumor necrosis factor (anti-TNF) agents

 - integrin receptor antagonists (IRAs)